-You want to know about the best place of kenya please read this http://africa.amateurtraveler.com/2012/08/02/top-five-places-to-visit-in-nairobi-kenya/ and if you need cheap travel services so http://www.reliancetravels.co.uk/nairobi-flights.html is best option for you. over 6 years ago
+You want to know about the best place of kenya please read this http://africa.amateurtraveler.com/2012/08/02/top-five-places-to-visit-in-nairobi-kenya/ and if you need cheap travel services so http://www.reliancetravels.co.uk/nairobi-flights.html is best option for you. about 8 years ago

 These are some very practical tips based on experiences from the Serengeti.

 - Sunblock is a must as are sunglasses

 - Moisturize heavily, the heat is very dry and you will feel it cracking your skin.

 - Lip balm, I cannot stress its importance

 - Keep your hair tied and covered if possible

 - Keep yourself hydrated by constantly sipping on water